Condition monitoring for rotating equipment Condition monitoring for rotating equipment in the process industry

 Typical active power characteristics

-The graphs illustrate the monitoring and diagnostics of electric motors for blockages, contamination, and wear, This enables you to recognize critical load states and to protect pumps, actuating drives, fans, and compressors.
+The graphics illustrate the monitoring and diagnostics of electric motors for blockages, pollution, and wear, for example.
+These allow you to recognize critical load states and to protect pumps, actuating drives, fans, and compressors.

 Effective motor and pump monitoring